-Internships are not required, but are possible for academic credit in the Spring semester only for year long students.
-Qualified students in the Spring semester are placed in pre-screened internships with a non-governmental organization involved in community development, public opinion, social welfare, women's rights and political participation, environmental protection, or women's studies.
+Internships are not required, but are possible for academic credit in the spring semester only for academic year students.
+Qualified students in the spring semester are placed in pre-screened internships with a non-governmental organization involved in community development, public opinion, social welfare, women's rights and political participation, environmental protection, or women's studies.
 Students record their experiences in a journal, which is evaluated monthly during the internship, and complete a final research paper that uses their experience at the organization to make inferences about issues in the region.
 In addition, students meet for weekly seminars and complete an assigned reading list.
-Approval for participation in the Internship course must be obtained from the Resident Director and the student's home institution during the application process.
+Approval for participation in the Internship Course must be obtained from the Resident Director and the student's home institution during the application process.

 AU Abroad provides students the opportunity to apply for the AU Abroad Mobility grant, in which students can earn up to $2500 per semester towards their tuition and program fees.
 CIEE also provides students the ability to apply for several different scholarships for their programs.
 It is the responsibility of the student to find out how to apply for these opportunities.